Together compares Isla to Trump and maintains distance from the Catalan government: "He's leaving Catalonia in a coma."

 He accuses the president of "provincializing" the country, while Isla asserts her international role.

-In this sense, he also pointed out that the Government puts "the social contract in danger" due to the state of public services, which "opens the doors to magical solutions from populisms of both extremes."
-However, the comparison with the American president, with a marked far-right profile, has angered the president: "It hurt me a little that you compared me to Trump, because I don't want to have anything to do with him," he said in his reply.
-In fact, the head of the Catalan government has commented that he has never doubted Junts' "deeply democratic credentials" and has demanded the same of the PSC.
+The comparison with the far-right US president angered the president: "It hurt me a little that you compared me to Trump, because I don't want to have anything to do with it," he said in his reply.
+In fact, the head of the Catalan government commented that he has never doubted Junts' "deeply democratic credentials" and demanded the same of the PSC.

-Batet has also taken issue with the president for the "provincialism" he believes the executive practices.
-Isla has countered this by advocating for international travel and using Jordi Pujol as an example in this field.
-"I have been the first Spanish political leader to meet with a head of state," he said, referring to his meeting with the Pope last week.
-But this response is what has endorsed, according to Batet, the "provincialization" thesis, because "he said he was the first Spaniard" to meet with Leo XIV.
-A "provincialization" that Batet has seasoned with the "loyalty" and "submission" that he believes Isla has with the Spanish president, Pedro Sánchez.
+Batet also took issue with the president for the "provincialism" he believes the government practices.
+Isla countered by advocating for international travel and using Jordi Pujol as an example in this field.
+"I was the first Spanish political leader to meet with a head of state," he said, referring to his meeting with the Pope last week.
+But this response, according to Batet, supported the "provincialization" theory, because "he said he was the first Spaniard" to do so.
+A "provincialization" that Batet has combined with the "submissiveness" he believes Isla has toward Spanish President Pedro Sánchez.

 This browser does not support the video element.